Physical Therapy Career Guide

 Physical Therapy School Rankings

 Start Class: Operated by a technology company that collects data in various fields, Start Class ranks physical therapy schools using a slightly more objective approach than U.S. News & World Report.
-Instead of relying on opinions, the rankings are based on student outcomes, student-faculty ratio, the amount of clinical experience required and other facts.
+Instead of relying on opinions, the rankings are based on student outcomes, student-faculty ratio, the amount of clinical experience required, and other facts.

 But how important are physical therapy school rankings anyway?

 Physical therapy school rankings shouldn’t be the only factor you consider when evaluating a program.
-If you’re not sure where to start your search, rankings can be a good jumping off point since you can familiarize yourself with viable school options.
+If you’re not sure where to start your search, rankings can be a good jumping-off point since you can familiarize yourself with viable school options.

 However, your decision should truly be based on how a school fits with your career goals and lifestyle needs.
-The University of Southern California may be ranked No. 1 by U.S. News & World Report, but if you live across the country with no plans to move, it really isn’t the No. 1 school for you.
+The University of Delaware may be ranked No. 1 by U.S. News & World Report, but if you live across the country with no plans to move, it really isn’t the No. 1 school for you.

 Another important point to remember: Ranked schools are accredited by CAPTE which means they’ve all demonstrated a quality physical therapy education that meets strict standards.